 Personal Loans

-With a personal loan, your lender will loan you a specific amount of money, which you will be required to pay back in instalments over a specific period of time.
+With a personal loan, your lender will loan you a specific amount of money, which you will be required to pay back in instalments over a specific period.
 The full repayment amount will include the principal loan amount, interest, and applicable fees.

 A personal loan is a versatile loan that can be used to cover any expense without restriction, such as home renovations, car repairs, college tuition, and debt consolidation.
 Most loan amounts range anywhere from as little as $100 to as much as $50,000, with loan terms ranging from 6 to 60 months, on average.